tetujin/AWAREFramework-iOS/README.md

 ```
 ### Exmaple 2: Sync local-database and AWARE Server

 AWARECore, AWAREStudy, and AWARESensorManager are singleton instances for managing sensing/synchronization schedule in the library.
 You can access the instances via AWAREDelegate.
-The AWAREDelegate is described in the library installing section.
+The AWAREDelegate is described in the Installation section.
 ```objective-c
 AWAREDelegate * delegate = (AWAREDelegate *) [UIApplication sharedApplication].delegate;
 AWARECore  * core  = delegate.sharedAWARECore;